 Step 1: Apply through the AIM Portal

-Students are responsible for initiating contact with the Office of Disability Resources.
-All students seeking accommodations for a disability must register with the Office of Disability Resources.
+Students are responsible for initiating contact with the Office of Accessible Education.
+All students seeking accommodations for a disability must register with the Office of Accessible Education.
 Disability Resources staff work collaboratively with students to ensure that students with disabilities are not subject to discrimination.
 Every student must complete an application via the AIM Portal.
-(You will be asked you log in using your HMC username and previously established password.)
+(You will be asked to log in using your HMC credentials.)

 Step 2: Submit your documentation

 Review the Documentation Guidelines.
 In order to determine if your disability qualifies for accommodations, students typically need to provide documentation.
 The purpose of the documentation is not only to confirm your disability but also to assist HMC in comprehensively addressing your disability-related needs.
-Submit appropriate documentation from your provider or an appropriate professional to Disability Resources via the AIM Portal.
+Submit appropriate documentation from your provider or an appropriate professional to the Office of Accessible Education via the AIM Portal.
 Please upload documentation in a timely manner, as requests without documentation may be delayed.
+If you do not have documentation, please reach out and we can discuss how to move forward.

-Individual appointments with the Director of Educational Accessibility are required for first-time applicants as well as students requesting accommodations for the fall semester.
+Individual appointments with Dennis Kamakana the Coordinator for Student Accessibility Services are required for first-time applicants, as well as students requesting accommodations for the fall semester.
 Individual appointments help to fully understand your needs and accommodations request.
-The appointment is a collaborative meeting to discuss the student needs and review the information submitted.
+The appointment is a collaborative meeting to discuss the students’ needs and review the information submitted.
 Please schedule an appointment as soon as possible.
-A final decision cannot be made until Disability Resources has the appropriate forms, documentation, and the collaborative meeting is complete.
+A final decision cannot be made until the Office of Accessible Education has the appropriate forms, documentation, and the collaborative meeting is complete.

 Notifications and Confidentiality